Retrotink/PicoBoy/Workshop/README.md

-# PicoBoy Workshop for VCFSW
+# PicoBoy Workshop for VCFSW Sunday June 22nd

 Welcome to the Picoboy workshop.
 Total build time and assembly is about 1-2 hours